herotechcourse/kotlin-racingcar-precourse/README.md

 ### Game tracker Features:

-- After each round the game shows ∏e current progress of each car.
+- After each round the game shows the current progress of each car.
 - When the racing ends (no more rounds) display the winner(s).